LPL Financial Investment Complaints: Common Claims and Recovery Options

 Concentration occurs when a certain asset or sector makes up a significant portion of an investor’s portfolio.
 Whether concentration is suitable for a client will depend on the investor’s financial situation and on how their account became concentrated.

 For example, if an investment is especially successful, it can come to represent a larger portion of the client’s portfolio, resulting in an unintentional concentration.
-While the degree of concentration may not be appropriate for the investor, it wasn’t a result of a purposeful action on the part of their broker.
+While the degree of concentration may not be appropriate for the investor, it wasn’t the result of a deliberate action by their broker.

-Overconcentration is fundamentally unsuitable because it exposes an investor to an inappropriate degree of risk, making it a violation of FINRA Rule 2111.
+Overconcentration is fundamentally unsuitable because it exposes an investor to an excessive degree of risk, thereby violating FINRA Rule 2111.
 A lack of diversification of assets and industries can have a cascading effect on an investor’s account if the area of their overconcentration experiences a downturn.

-In cases of overconcentration, arbitrators consider the following questions:
+In claims that allege overconcentration, arbitrators consider the following questions:

 - How does the percentage of concentration compare to account size?